nsg-ethz/NetPowerBench/README.md

 ## Known issues

-- For us unknown reasons sometimes ghost counters appear.
-This means the pinpoint software recognizes counters that are not from the powermeter and will also be present when it is unplugged.
+-  Sometimes the pinpoint software recognizes counters that are not from the powermeter and will also be present when it is unplugged.
 Our way of solving this is making the counters used a parameter in `config.yml`.
 In case of the pinpoint script getting stuck, we advise the user to verify that the counters used are the ones the powermeter writes to and adapt `config.yml` accordingly.
 - The traffic generation needs sudo rights in order to be executed properly.
 As this is not really resolvable for us, our workaround was to disable the necessity of a password for executing sudo commands.
 - Currently for many scrips there are dependencies on from where they are executed.
 This might be changed in the future but for now, in order to have everything properly executed, please run a script only from the directory it is in.